Stem cell expansion

 Problem

-The culture of pluripotent stem cells, wether in an R&D tissue culture lab or a GMP cell manufacturing suite, is technically challenging requiring highly trained scientists.This person must exercise precise motor control when exchanging media or reagents and harvesting the cells, as well as make judgment decisions on when to initiate the above process steps.
-This is compounded by stem cells themselves being in a dynamically unstable cell state and can frequently suffer from loss of pluripotency, spontaneous differentiation, or cell death.
+The culture of pluripotent stem cells, wether in an R&D tissue culture lab or a GMP cell manufacturing suite, is technically challenging.
+A highly trained scientist must exercise precise motor control when exchanging reagents and harvesting the cells, as well as make judgment decisions on when to initiate process steps (e.g. passaging).
+These challenges are compounded by stem cells themselves being in a dynamically unstable cell state, frequently suffering from loss of pluripotency, spontaneous differentiation, or cell death.

 In plain English.
-You usually need someone with a PhD to move liquids between plastic containers who won’t mess up a long and complex number of cell culture steps.
+You usually need someone with a PhD to move liquids between plastic containers for hours on end without making any mistakes.

 This is undesirable due to: